davebraze/OtoP-2/readme.md

    tasklist.txt:

    ```
-   sh genTasklist_Omega.sh NUMRUN WORKDIREC ITER REP SAMP MET VTHRES RECVEC
+   sh genTasklist_Omega.sh NUMRUN WORKDIREC ITER REP PTOP ITERPtoP REPPtoP SAMP MET VTHRES RECVEC
    ```

-   * NUMRUN: total number of runs;
+   * NUMRUN: total number of runs.
+This argument must be given;
-   * WORKDIREC: working directory of the code;
+   * WORKDIREC: working directory of the code.
+This argument must be given;

-   The other parameters are the same as for Grace, and are optional.
+   The other arguments are the same as for Grace, and are optional.

 4. run the results via SimpleQueue
    ```